caveman2dot0/Django_site_1/README.md

 passwordgen: the first draft of the real password generator.
 It now has 3 working levels (easy, medium, hard)  These are created by randomly searching files containing words.
 One file, shortword2, contains words 4-8 letters long.
 The other, longword2, contains words 9-12 letters long.
 It then takes these random words and puts them into a string and puts random numbers and special characters at the end.

+challange: the beginnings of a score card/database.
+Will be a place to enter scores for a 'challenge', then see how others are doing.

 There are other apps which I created on my own or in following along in various tutorials, such as DJ4E (Django for Everyone)